Run, Run, Run

 The smell of fresh pasta and marinara sauce drifted in from the kitchen, warm and familiar.
 Their mother, Mila, was cooking, humming softly to herself as she moved gracefully through the space.
 Lila loved watching her mother in the kitchen—she always seemed so calm, so sure of herself.

 In the living room, her father, Nova, sat on the couch, working on his laptop.
-He is a professor at Columbia University, specializing in the history of the Cold War.
-He looked up and caught Lila’s gaze with a proud smile.
-“Ready for your performance tomorrow?”
+He was a professor at Columbia University, specializing in the history of the Cold War.
+He looked up and caught Lila's gaze with a proud smile.
+"Ready for your performance tomorrow?"

 Lila nodded eagerly.
 "I've been practicing for weeks.
 I know I'll be great."
 Just thinking about the stage sent a rush of excitement through her.
 She could almost hear the applause, see her parents clapping, feel the music carrying her across the floor.